Presenter Information

 Assistant Professor, Director of Post Professional Doctoral Studies in Occupational Therapy

-Faculty Mentor Academic Department
+Faculty Mentor Department

 Rehabilitation Therapies